lindenlab/caddy-s3-proxy/example/LOCALSTACK_EXAMPLE.md

 ```

 In this case the website request path of /animals/dog.txt
-Will return the S3 object of /a/long/path/we/have/for/animals/dog.txt
+will return the S3 object of /a/long/path/we/have/for/animals/dog.txt